 Charlotte is located in the cultural south of the United States, a population of the nation that is known to lionize tradition.
 While this is not a good or a bad thing, it can sometimes downplay the challenges that the youth can face.
 Bullying among youths is a bit more common in Charlotte than in most other cities, with nearly 20% of high school students reporting being bullied and 15% of high school students reporting that they attempted or thought of suicide.
 If you are the parent of a high school student in Charlotte, it would be a good idea to keep a list of available counselors on hand, as there is a good chance that your child may need one.

 The Religion Issue

 Another part of Charlotte that needs to be addressed is the fact that their religions and other institutions of worship are lacking in diversity.
 A quick look at its Wikipedia entry will reveal that the religious institutions in Charlotte predominantly follow Christianity.
-This can be troublesome for people who live in Charlotte who have made the decision to not follow Christianity, as these people can feel left out.
+This can be troublesome for people who live in Charlotte who have decided to not follow Christianity, as these people can feel left out.
 This can cause feelings of alienation which can then snowball into massive mental health issues.
 Although it seems like a trivial thing to see a mental health professional about an issue like this, it is still a very valid reason to see one, as seeing one can address the feelings of alienation before they grow into more intense mental health issues.

 Where and How to Find Mental Health Professionals

 The database of mental health professionals listed on this site was designed to help people browse through lists of relevant, qualified therapists ready and willing to help them.
-Each profile on site includes detailed information, so it is easy to find any given counselor that fits your needs.
+Each profile on the site includes detailed information, so it is easy to find any counselor that fits your needs.